GovTechSG/TechBiz-Documentation/pricing-calculator.md

 This Pricing calculator is designed to provide you with a quick and accurate estimation of subscription costs.

 > **Note:** For StackOps, you can refer to the [official pricing documentation](https://go.gov.sg/stackops-pricing).

-> **Important:** For other products like APEX and CFT, pricing details may not be publicly available.
-Please check directly in the [TechBiz portal](https://portal.techbiz.suite.gov.sg/) after logging in.
+> For other products such as APEX and CFT, pricing details may not be publicly available.
+Please check the **Pricing calculator** in the [TechBiz portal](https://portal.techbiz.suite.gov.sg/) for the most up-to-date pricing.

 ## To generate cost estimate